doffn/EthioJob-Scrapper/README.md

 3. **Job Scraper**: Fetches job postings and updates a local JSON file for tracking.

 ## 📃 License
-This project is licensed under the MIT License.
+This project is made by Dawit Neri and is licensed under the MIT License.
 Feel free to use and modify it as you see fit! 🛠️

 ---